praw-dev/praw/docs/pages/comment_parsing.rst

 The number of comments
 ----------------------

-When we load a submission, we load comments up to a max alongside it.
-Just like on the webend.
+When we load a submission, the comments for the submission are also loaded, up to a maximum, just like on the website..
 At reddit.com, this max is 200 comments.
 If we want more than these comments, then we need to replace the :class:`.MoreComments` with the :class:`.Comment`\s they represent.
 We use the :meth:`.replace_more_comments` method to do this.
 Let's use this function to replace all :class:`.MoreComments` with the :class:`.Comment`\s they represent, so we get all comments in the thread.

 >>> submission.replace_more_comments(limit=None, threshold=0)
 >>> all_comments = s.comments